Sufficient conditions for the filtration of a stationary processes to be standard: Introduction

+Let $X=(X_n)_{n\in\z}$ be any process defined on some probability space.
+Under loose separability conditions, and up to an enlargement of the probability space, one may assume that $X$ fulfills a recursion as follows: for every $n \in \z$, $X_{n+1}$ is a function of $X^{\passe}_{n}$ (the ``past'' of $X$ at time $n$) and of a ``fresh'' random variable $U_{n+1}$, which brings in some ``new'' randomness.
+When this property holds, namely if, for every $n \in \z$, (i) $U_{n+1}$ is independent of $\F^{X,U}_n$, and (ii) $X_{n+1}$ is measurable with respect to $\sigma(U_{n+1})\vee\F^X_n$, we say that the process $U=(U_n)_{n\in\z}$ is a \textit{ parametrization \/} of $X$ (or of $\F^X$).
+In particular, the process $U=(U_n)_{n\in\z}$ must be independent.
+Although Schachermayer's definition~\cite{Schachermayer DFST} of parametrizations imposes that the $U_n$ are uniform on $[0,1]$, we do not keep that restriction.

+Any process indexed by the integer line $\z$ with values in some essentially separable space possesses a parametrization (see a proof in~\cite{Ceillier-thesis}, section 5.0.5).

-Likewise, we say that a governing process $U$ is a \textit{generating process\/} for $X$, or that $U$ \textit{generates\/} $X$ if, for every $n \in \z$, $X_n$ is measurable with respect to $\F^U_n$.
-This is equivalent to the condition that $\F_n^X\subset \F_n^U$ for every $n \in \z$, a property which, from now on, we write as $\F^X \subset \F^U$.
+Likewise, we say that a parametrization $U$ is a \textit{generating parametrization\/} of $X$, or that $U$ \textit{generates\/} $X$ if, for every $n \in \z$, $X_n$ is measurable with respect to $\F^U_n$.
+This is equivalent to the condition that $\F^X_n \subset \F^U_n$ for every $n \in \z$, a property which, from now on, we write as $\F^X \subset \F^U$.

-Governing and generating processes are related to \textit{immersions\/} of filtrations.
-Recall that the filtration $\F^X$ is \textit{immersed\/} in the filtration $\F^U$ if $\F^X\subset\F^U$ and if, for every $n \in\z$, $\F^X_{n+1}$ and $\F_n^U$ are independent conditionally on $\F^X_n$.
-Roughly speaking, this means that $\F_n^U$ gives no further information on $X_{n+1}$ than $\F^X_n$ does.
+As a matter of fact, generating parametrizations provide a stronger property which is \textit{immersion\/} of filtrations.
+Recall that the filtration $\F^X$ is \textit{immersed\/} in the filtration $\F^U$ if $\F^X\subset\F^U$ and if, for every $n \in\z$, $\F^X_{n+1}$ and $\F^U_n$ are independent conditionally on $\F^X_n$.
+Roughly speaking, this means that $\F^U_n$ gives no further information on $X_{n+1}$ than $\F^X_n$ does.
 Equivalently, $\F^X$ is immersed in $\F^U$ if every $\F^X$-martingale is an $\F^U$-martingale.
-The following easy fact holds (see a proof in~\cite{ceillierthese}).
+The following easy fact holds (see a proof in~\cite{Ceillier-thesis}).